-Godfrey Remuneration Group Pty Limited \$36,500 + GST Longnecker & Associates (USA) US\$43,000
+Godfrey Remuneration Group Pty Limited \$36,500 + GST Longnecker & Associates (USA) US\$43,000 rules etc. in light of regulatory changes and assistance with drafting the Remuneration Report and advice regarding stakeholder engagement on remuneration matters.

 The consultant(s) also provided other advice during the year and the kinds of advice and remuneration payable for such advice is summarised below: